 Sales territories are the backbone of many sales teams.
 Ensuring they are aligned and balanced for an even workload across all sales personnel is key to a motivated team.
-The eSpatial Territory Builder can help you start from fresh or upload your existing territories and reassign, realign and balance those too.
+The eSpatial Territory mapping software can help you start from fresh or upload your existing territories and reassign, realign and balance those too.

 Create ZIP code territories from scratch